Cellphone alerts helped Tennessee couple escape to basement - WHIZ News

 “Thank God we had enough time to get downstairs to the basement or we would probably not be here,” Dyer said.

-State emergency officials said 24 people were killed as fast-moving storms blew through Tennessee early Tuesday.
+State emergency officials said 24 people died when fast-moving storms crossed Tennessee early Tuesday.
 Eighteen of them, including five pre-teen children, died in Putnam County, some 80 miles (130 kilometers) east of Nashville.
 Eighty-eight more were injured in the county.

-Twenty-one people remain unaccounted for, Putnam Sheriff Eddie Farris said, and about 40% of the rubble still needs to be searched, including a 25-acre field with marshy vegetation reaching 7 feet high.
+Twenty-one people remain unaccounted for, Putnam Sheriff Eddie Farris said, and about 40% of the rubble remains to be searched.

-People across Nashville were awakened by outdoor sirens alerting them to the tornado danger early Tuesday, and sirens also sounded in parts of Putnam County, but in the Dyers’ Double Springs community, deep in the Tennessee countryside, no such systems exist.
+People across Nashville were awakened by outdoor sirens warning of the tornado danger early Tuesday.
+Sirens also sounded in parts of Putnam County, but in the Dyers’ Double Springs community, deep in the Tennessee countryside, no such systems exist.

 “If the cellphones didn’t have the emergency call, it wouldn’t have been good,” Dyer said.

-The twisters that struck across Tennessee after midnight Tuesday ripped off brick facades, bent metal poles and shredded more than 140 buildings while burying people in piles of rubble and wrecked basements.
+The twisters ripped off brick facades, bent metal poles and shredded more than 140 buildings while burying people in piles of rubble and wrecked basements.

+In Nashville, 33,000 customers remained without power Wednesday, and Nashville Electric Service said most customers able to still receive power will be restored by Monday.

+The storm has already spurred an outpouring of private donations, including $1 million from Tennessee Titans controlling owner Amy Adams Strunk and the Titans Foundation.

-Dyer’s own 34-year-old daughter, Brooke, managed to take shelter in the basement of the house he grew up in next door, and then “called me screaming and crying.”
-Moments after the tornado passed, he ventured out into the darkness and freed her from the wreckage.
+Dyer’s own 34-year-old daughter, Brooke, found shelter in the basement of the house he grew up in next door, and then “called me screaming and crying.”
+Moments after the tornado passed, he ventured out into the darkness and freed her from the rubble.

 “Thank God my mother had a basement, a very small basement,” the 64-year-old Dyer said.
 “She was standing there between the crack of the door screaming and crying, top of the house gone.”

-Gov. Bill Lee declared an emergency, sent the National Guard to help with search-and-rescue efforts and ordered flags over the state Capitol to fly at half-staff until Friday in memory of the lives lost.
-President Donald Trump, who plans a Friday visit, tweeted that “The USA stands with the people of Tennessee 100%, whatever they need!”
+Gov. Bill Lee declared an emergency, sent the National Guard to help with search-and-rescue efforts and ordered flags over the state Capitol to fly at half-staff until Friday for those killed.
+President Donald Trump, who plans to visit Friday, tweeted: “The USA stands with the people of Tennessee 100%, whatever they need!”

-Police kept parts of Putnam County cordoned off, and imposed an 8 p.m.-8 a.m. curfew as the grim search continued into Wednesday.

 National Weather Service survey teams indicated that the damage in Nashville and Wilson County to the east was inflicted by a tornado of at least EF-3 intensity, with wind speeds up to 165 mph (266 kmh), the agency said.
-One twister wrecked homes and businesses across a 10-mile (16 kilometer) stretch of Nashville that included parts of downtown.
+One twister wrecked homes and businesses across a 10-mile (16 kilometer) stretch of Nashville, including parts of downtown.

 Terry Cooler, an elder at the Double Springs Church of Christ, found only a hole in his roof, which he thinks was caused by flying debris.
 Much worse was the fate of the mother of a deacon at his church, who lost her home in the storm and then was rushed to a hospital for angioplasty and a stent.